jstev/virtuemart2-module/README.md

 * Netherlands -> EUR

 ### Svea Invoice
-Invoice payment may be used by unregistered users.
-We present the all methods, and it is up to the user to select the correct country invoice method.
-Only one country can be configured per instance of the method.
-Alowed currencys per country:
-* Sweden -> SEK
-* Norway -> NOK
-* Denmark -> DKK
-* Finland -> EUR
-* Germany -> EUR
-* Netherlands -> EUR

 ### Svea Card payment
 Card payment may be used by un-registered users (i.e. no user is logged in during checkout).
 See also "Additional VirtueMart configuration requirements" below